The Dynamics of Compact Laser Pulses: Parameterizing Compact Electromagnetic Laser Pulses

-in terms of the zero order Bessel function and the speed of light in vacuo $c$.
 Conditions on the Fourier amplitudes $f_\omega(k)$ can be given so that the Hertz procedure above gives rise to real singularity free electromagnetic fields with finite total electromagnetic energy.
 A particularly simple class of pulses that can be generated in this way follows from the complex axi-symmetric scalar solution:

-where $\W, \psi_1,\psi_2$ are arbitrary real positive definite parameters with physical dimensions of length.
-The relative sizes of $\psi_1$ and $\psi_2$ determine both the direction of propagation along the $z-$axis of the dominant maximum of the pulse profile and the number of spatial cycles in its peak magnitude.
+where $\W, \psi_1,\psi_2$ are strictly positive (real) parameters with physical dimensions of length.
+The relative sizes of $\psi_1$ and $\psi_2$ determine both the direction of propagation along the $z-$axis of the dominant maximum of the pulse profile.
 When $\psi_{1}\gg\psi_{2}$, the dominant maximum propagates along the $z-$axis to the right.
 The parameter $\ell_0$ determines the magnitude of such a maximum.
 The structure of such solutions has been extensively studied in \cite{fedotov2007exact,feng1999spatiotemporal} in conjunction with particular choices of $\Pi_{\mu\nu}$ together with generalizations discussed in \cite{borzdov2002designing,hernandez2007localized}.